Yes, America's Anchorman is away today and this is your official EIB anchor baby.

 I'm here today.

-Uh, but he will return for authentic full strength, all American, American as apple pie.
+Rush is at a charity golf tournament but he will return for authentic full-strength all-American, American as apple pie.

 Excellence in broadcasting starting tomorrow and taking you through the end of the week.

-Uh and the only uh downside to it is that it means he occasionally has to be away from the microphone to fulfill his obligation.
+He's amazingly generous with his time for these charities and the only downside to it is that it means he occasionally has to be away from the microphone to fulfill his obligation.

-I mentioned at the top of the show that today is the International Day Against Homophobia, transphobia, and biphobia.
+I mentioned at the top of the show that today is the International Day Against Homophobia, transphobia and biphobia.

-And all the international organizations and uh a lot of the world leaders are issuing their messages, and in fact uh Canada, uh the the new Prime Minister Justin Trudeau is marking the day by introducing an Obama style transgendered rights thing uh on the International Day Against Homophobia, Transphobia, and Biphobia.
+And in fact, Canada, the new Prime Minister, Justin Trudeau, is marking the day by introducing an Obama-style transgendered rights thing on the International Day Against Homophobia, Transphobia and Biphobia.

-And if you go to the UN the UNESCO website, it's got this little thing, uh it's got this nice little pretty illustration uh about uh uh uh about transgendered uh rights, showing that, oh, you know, people might be dangerous uh in danger because people say mean things to them at school uh and uh they shouldn't have things mean things said to them at school and people might be mean to them on the way to school and all the rest of it.
+It's got this nice little pretty illustration about transgendered rights showing that, oh, you know, people might be dangerous in danger because people say mean things to them at school and they shouldn't have mean things said to them at school and people might be mean to them on the way to school and all the rest of it.

 It's burning people for being homosexual.

-Uh and uh th what uh th you have so you have institutionalized so-called homophobia uh around the world, uh in in nations that all practice a form of law beginning with the letter I for Islamic, and all these people saying, Oh, it's the International Day Against Homophobia, uh have nothing to say about this.
+And so you have institutionalized so-called homophobia around the world in nations that all practice a form of law beginning with the letter I for Islamic.

-And we live in yet we live in a world where uh homosexuals are being burned alive or or they're being thrown off the roofs of buildings.
+And we live in a world where homosexuals are being burned alive or they're being thrown off the roofs of buildings because that's the dispute in the Islamic world.

-They can't agree which uh one it is.
+They can't agree which one it is.

-Imam Karadawi's one of these a big buddies with the new Muslim mayor of London, and he says he's open-minded on homosexuality.
+Imam Karadawi is one of these big buddies with the new Muslim mayor of London.

 He can't decide whether we should throw him off the building or we should burn him alive.

-And none of this oh, International Day Against Homophobia has nothing to say about any of that.
+And none of this, oh, International Day Against Homophobia, has nothing to say about any of that.

-The guy who accused Whole Food Oh, wait a minute, Mr. Snudley is a Whole Foods fan.
+For example, the guy who accused Whole Foods, Whole Foods, this is where liberals go to shop, the guy who accused Whole Foods, oh, wait a minute, Mr. Snerdly is a Whole Foods fan.

-How dare you produce the Rush Limbaugh Show when you're going to Whole Foods?
+How dare you produce the Rush Limbaugh show when you're going to Whole Foods?

-That's absolute what was it, Rush said?
+What was it Rush said?

 If you don't like barbecue, you're not one of us.